WGUNDERWOOD/wgunderwood.github.io/_posts/2020-07-19-waiting-time-paradox.markdown

 are independently distributed
 $\Exp(10)$.
-This means that the expected time interval between two trains is ten minutes.
+This means that the expected time interval between two trains arriving is ten minutes.
 Every day you reach the station at 9am
 ($t=300$),
 and wait for a train to arrive.